Here’s How To Retain The Millennials In Your Workplace

 We all know business needs to be more than money.
 But weaving these values into organisational culture can sometimes be overlooked, or implemented half-heartedly.

 Aiming to include your people in the organisation’s vision minimises the gap between what they believe the purpose of business should be, and what they perceive it to be currently.
 I’ve seen colleagues push away projects, campaigns and even roles that strongly conflict with their own beliefs.
-Aligning these by living and breathing your values, can often be a path to retention.
+Aligning these by living and breathing your values will see your organization keeping millennials who, by and large, don’t want to compromise on their values.

-You don’t need the budget of Google or Meta to retain exceptional talent in this area.
-No amount of ping pong tables or filter coffee will help either.
+You don’t need the budget of Google or Meta to do this.
+No amount of ping pong tables, Friday beers, or filter coffee will help either.

 Support ambition and professional development

-This bottom-up approach where your people drive your people strategy, works far better than a top-down strategy of pushing learning upon them.
-And we’ve seen this success across our beloved clients and beyond.
+A bottom-up approach, such as providing mentoring opportunities, where your people drive your people strategy, works far better than a top-down strategy of pushing learning upon them.
+And we’ve seen this success across our customers and beyond.
 In fact, those that are intending to stay with their organisation for more than five years, are more than twice as likely to have a mentor.

 Check out the winners of the Mentorloop Impact Awards